LanXiaoPang613/QianZhang.github.io/_pages/about.md

   - /about.html
 ---

-I am an Lecturer in the Department of Computer Engineering, School of Information Technology, [Jiangsu Open University] (https://sit.jsou.edu.cn/2023/0904/c6266a159158/page.psp).
+I am an Lecturer in the Department of Computer Engineering, School of Information Technology, [Jiangsu Open University](https://sit.jsou.edu.cn/2023/0904/c6266a159158/page.psp).
 I obtained my Ph.D. degree at the School of Optical-Electrical and Computer Engineering, University of Shanghai for Science and Technology in 2021, supervised by Prof. Qiu Chen, Prof. Feifei Lee and Prof. Yagang Wang.
 Prior to that, I received my B.E. in Automation from Changzhou Institute of Technology In in 2016.

 <br />My research interest falls in the scope of Noisy Label Learning, Computer Vision and Pattern Recongition, which enhance deep neural networks robustness against data corruption [ORCID](https://orcid.org/0000-0003-1749-8653).
 My future research interests include learning with noisy labels in medical imaging, learning with biased labels, and out-of-distribution (OOD) detection.